Skills-Hub/Git-Hacks/My favourite Git Commands.md

 # Git
-We all use git everyday, Git is an amazing tools that helps developers to colaborate to each other, I have been using git for very long time and here are some of the commands I use most of the days.
+We all use GIT every day.
+Git is an excellent tool that helps developers to collaborate.
+I have been using GIT for a long time, and here are some of the commands I use most days.

 ## git config